The daily Qigong for depression routine that can help you cope when alone during quarantine or lockdown.

 In other words, it’s an amalgam of different elements, which I’m totally up for.
 I love pulling together different things and see if they can work together for the greater good.

-Part 2: Release grief
+Daily Qigong for depression part 2: Release grief

 Trapped grief, according to traditional Chinese medicine, is located in the lungs and releasing this trapped grief is an important step in reducing depression.